Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Introduction

 \section{Introduction}

-Piecewise linear manifolds are often studied by decomposing them into simplices.
-These {\em triangulations} allow the use of combinatorial and algorithmic methods to obtain insight into the topological structure of the underlying space.
-There are multiple distinct definitions of how such a triangulation may look like.
-In the field of combinatorial topology, a {\em combinatorial manifold} \cite{Lutz03TrigMnfFewVertVertTrans} is a simplicial complex representing a PL manifold.
-This definition can be seen as a generalisation of the boundary complex of a simplicial $(d+1)$-polytope.
-In low-dimensional topology, {\em generalised triangulations} of manifolds are obtained by gluing a set of simplices along their faces in pairs.
-Every combinatorial manifold is a generalised triangulation of the same manifold, and the second derived subdivision of a generalised triangulation is always a combinatorial manifold.
+Piecewise linear (PL) manifolds are often studied by decomposing them into simplices.
+These {\em triangulations} enable the use of combinatorial and algorithmic methods to study topological properties of the underlying space.
+Several distinct notions of triangulations exist.
+In combinatorial topology, a {\em combinatorial manifold} \cite{Lutz03TrigMnfFewVertVertTrans} is defined as a simplicial complex representing a PL manifold.
+This concept generalises the boundary complex of a simplicial $(d+1)$-polytope.
+In contrast, low-dimensional topology often employs \emph{generalised triangulations} -- which are the focus of this work.
+Generalised triangulations are constructed by gluing simplices along their faces in pairs, allowing even faces of the same simplex to be identified, see \Cref{sec:TRIG} for a precise definition.
+Every combinatorial manifold is a generalised triangulation of the same PL manifold, and the second derived subdivision of a generalised triangulation is always a combinatorial manifold.
+Since we work exclusively within the PL category, we will henceforth omit the prefix {\em PL} when referring to manifolds.

-One of the most prominent features of any kind of $d$-dimensional triangulation $\tri$ is its number of faces $f_i$ of dimension $i$, $0 \leq i \leq d$, summarised in its {\em $f$-vector} $f(\tri) = (f_0, \ldots , f_d)$.
-One question to ask is: Which $f$-vectors can be observed for $\tri$ under the condition that $\tri$ triangulates a given $d$-manifold $\manifold$?
-This question was first asked about simplicial polytopes by McMullen \cite{McMullen71NumbersFacesSimplPoly}, and became known as the {\em $g$-conjecture}.
-It was proved by Billera and Lee \cite{Billera81ProofSuffMcMullenCondFVec}, and Stanley \cite{Stanley80NumFacesSimplConvPoly}.
-Since then, the study of $f$-vectors has been extended from simplicial polytopes to arbitrary combinatorial manifolds representing the $d$-sphere.
-As a recent highlight, Adiprasito and then Papadakis and Petrotou \cite{Adiprasito18GTheorem,Papdakis20GTheorem,Adiprasito21GTheorem} proved the $g$-conjecture in this more general setting.
+A central combinatorial invariant of a $d$-dimensional triangulation $\tri$ is its sequence of face numbers $f_i$, $0 \leq i \leq d$, collectively known as the \emph{$f$-vector} $f(\tri) = (f_0, \ldots, f_d)$.
+A natural question to ask is: Which $f$-vectors can be observed for $\tri$ under the condition that $\tri$ triangulates a given $d$-manifold $\manifold$?
+This question originated in the context of simplicial polytopes with McMullen's {\em $g$-conjecture} \cite{McMullen71NumbersFacesSimplPoly}, later proved by Billera and Lee \cite{Billera81ProofSuffMcMullenCondFVec}, and Stanley \cite{Stanley80NumFacesSimplConvPoly}.
+Since then, the study of $f$-vectors has been extended from simplicial polytopes to combinatorial manifolds representing the $d$-sphere (and even more general combinatorial objects).
+A major breakthrough in this direction was achieved by Adiprasito, and subsequently by Papadakis and Petrotou \cite{Adiprasito18GTheorem,Papdakis20GTheorem,Adiprasito21GTheorem}, who established the $g$-conjecture in this broader setting.